Family adventures at Hardcastle Crags

 50 things to do before you’re 11 ¾

-Get close to nature and tick off some adventures from our 50 things to do before you’re 11 ¾ list.
+Have you heard of the National Trust's 50 things to do before you're 11 3/4?
+50 nature themed activities for the whole family to enjoy.
 There's bugs to befriend, puddles to splash in and ponds to investigate so why not challenge yourself to see how many you can tick off on a visit to Hardcastle Crags?
 Here are a few ideas to help get you started:

 - No. 31: Make friends with a bug.
 See how many you can find in the woodland and make some new friends on your visit.

 - No. 21: Have fun with sticks.
 Gather up sticks of all sizes and make a trail through the trees.